(Updated 2019 July the 31st )

-Water, in fact, is one of the best solvents that we have in nature especially for its chemical properties: it’s super attractive with hydrophilic substances, substances that have molecules that can absorb water.
+Water is one of the best solvents that we have in nature especially for its chemical properties: it’s super attractive with hydrophilic substances, substances that have molecules that can absorb water.

-The better way to extract the molecules inside of a coffee’s beans is to make as more contact surface as possible to let the water get closer and extract as many flavors as we need.
+The better way to extract the molecules inside of a coffee’s beans is to make as more contact surface as possible to let the water get closer and extract as many flavours as we need.
 Once we have our ground coffee we can go on to the extraction.
 Now we have to ask ourselves: which is the proper dose of coffee that we are going to use?

 If we are going to used arabica beans instead of robusta beans we will need more grams of coffee.
 Arabica beans grow at high altitudes and are, therefore, thicker and less soluble than robusta beans; it is usually preferred to be extracted at higher temperature instead of robusta beans.

 After setting the proper ratio between grams and water temperature, we can proceed with the time.
 If our recipe will be flat and/or sour we will in the case of under-extraction, if it will be astringent and/or bitter we will in the case of over-extraction.

 We can use a tool called refractometer whenever we want to know if we are extracting the proper amount of solids in the cup.
 For brewing recipes, the recommended range is between 1,20% and 1,45% whereas espresso recipes are between 8% and 12%.

 The refractometer is a great assessment tool but we don’t have to dwell only on these criteria.
 The most important evaluation relates to our palate.
 There will be cases in which the solids will not be within the established range (determined by the Coffee Brewing Institute around 1950), but it will not mean that we will extract improperly.

-When we talk about the yield, we don’t focus only on the extraction time: the time is a consequence of what recipe we want to obtain.
+When we talk about the yield, we don’t focus only on the coffee extraction time: the time is a consequence of what recipe we want to obtain.

-In simple terms, more or less yield means more or less liquid in the cup.
-More yield means as well more body, fewer flavors and more bitter; less yield means more body and more flavors, but as well more sourness.
+less yield means more body and more flavours, but as well more sourness.
 The quicker we learn about this concept the more we can try to find a proper balance in the cup.